mosh666/PSmediaManager/README.md

 ### Codacy Analysis

 PSmediaManager uses Codacy CLI v2 (scheduled + on push) to surface security and maintainability findings alongside CodeQL in GitHub Advanced Security.
 The workflow is defined in `.github/workflows/codacy.yml` and enforced by internal instructions stored at `.github/instructions/codacy.instructions.md`.
-CLI v2 reads configuration from `.codacy/codacy.yaml`.
+CLI v2 reads configuration from `.codacy/codacy.yaml` and is pinned to `CODACY_CLI_V2_VERSION=v2.2.0` for deterministic output.

 Local run (mirrors CI wrapper):